FissoreD/elpi-formalization/theories/notes.md

 When translating a goal or a cut, we naturally translate it to the `G'` type, fixing the cut level to `false` (superficial) with empty cut alternatives.

-The translation of the state `Or A _ B` involves translating `B` with an empty `bt` list to obtain `lB`, and `A` with `lB` as the `bt` list to obtain `lA`. `B` serves as a potential choice point for all deep cuts inside `A`, while `A` does not create choice points for `B`.
+The translation of the tree `Or A _ B` involves translating `B` with an empty `bt` list to obtain `lB`, and `A` with `lB` as the `bt` list to obtain `lA`. `B` serves as a potential choice point for all deep cuts inside `A`, while `A` does not create choice points for `B`.
 Finally, `bt` is added to all cuts inside `lA ++ lB`.
 After this step, all the boolean in the cut are change to tree, since the cut inside a or become deep.

-> TODO: Consider substitutions in the translation of `Or` states.
+> TODO: Consider substitutions in the translation of `Or` trees.

 ```coq
 Definition add_deep_help add_deep (n:nat) l :=